HunBug/pingu-chan/README.md

 - Sensitive values (tokens/URLs) are not logged beyond hostnames and basic timings.
 - `--sudo` is optional; without it, privileged diagnostics simply report FAIL but normal monitoring continues.
 - See `DESIGN.md` and `docs/IMPLEMENTATION_PLAN.md` for architecture and roadmap.

+## Responsible use & network etiquette

+Pingu-chan is polite.
+Please be too.

+- Prefer local/first-party destinations: your default gateway and configured DNS resolver are ideal for frequent checks.
+- Keep rates low and add jitter: e.g., ping every 5–30s per target with ±20% jitter; DNS every 10–60s; HTTP every 1–5 minutes.
+- Rotate public targets: don’t hammer a single company.
+Use a pool with weights and random rotation.
+- Back off on failure: exponential backoff (e.g., 2x up to a cap) reduces burst load during outages.
+- Use lightweight requests: HTTP HEAD or a tiny 204 endpoint; include a descriptive User-Agent.
+- Run traceroute sparingly: e.g., once every 15–60 minutes; it’s noisy and can trip IDS.
+- Respect ToS and policies: in corporate or shared networks, get permission and provide an allow/deny list.
+- Redact and log responsibly: avoid secrets in hostnames/URLs; Pingu-chan logs only metadata and timings.

+See `docs/DESTINATION_POOLS.md` for curated test destinations and rotation guidance.